pdee/pdee/doc/variables-python-mode.rst

 highlight-indentation
 ---------------------
-If level of indentation should be displayed at start.
-Toggle buffer local status via `M-x highlight-indentation' during session.
+Menu  PyEdit fails when not bound

 py-blank-or-comment-re
 ----------------------
-regular expression matching a blank or comment line.
+Regular expression matching a blank or comment line.

 py-block-closing-keywords-re
 ----------------------------